 The vulnerability as described in ISO/IEC TR 24772-1:2019 clause 6.60 applies to Java.

 Terminating a thread in Java used to be done by calling the java.lang.Thread.stop() method. java.lang.Thread.stop() has been deprecated as it is inherently unsafe leading to an inconsistent state of operation such as monitored objects being corrupted.
-One recommended way to stop a thread is by using a Boolean flag stored in a volatile variable.
-The thread periodically checks the Boolean flag to determine whether the thread should exit.
-The flag is initially set to false.
-If the flag becomes true, the thread can then gracefully exit.
-To ensure prompt communication of the exit request, the flag must be volatile or access to the flag must be synchronized.
+One recommended way to stop a thread is by using a status variable whose changes must be synchronized.
+The thread periodically checks the variable and uses the value to determine whether it should gracefully terminate.

 Another way of directing the termination of a thread is through the use of the java.lang.Thread.interrupt() method.
-In a scenario where a thread may be in a sleep state or waiting for a lock for a long period of time, the use of a Boolean flag may not be effective.
+Both the initiating thread which generates the interrupt and the receiving thread which should handle the interrupt must cooperate in this process.
+The receiving thread must occasionally check to see if the interrupt has been generated for if it does not, then the interrupt will be effectively ignored.
+In a scenario where a thread may be in a sleep state or waiting for a lock for a long period of time, the use of a synchronized status variable may not be effective.
 Instead, the use of java.lang.Thread.interrupt() can be used to interrupt a thread in a sleeping or waiting state and then the thread can take action to terminate itself gracefully.

+Java allows a synchronization mechanism for communicating between threads, which is implemented using monitors.
+Each object in Java is associated with a monitor.
+A thread can lock or unlock the monitor to control access to the object.
+An unlock action is automatically performed once the synchronization statement or method has completed, either normally or abruptly.

-Either method of terminating a thread in Java is dependent on the programmer to decide exactly how to respond to the sent interrupt or to the Boolean flag being set to indicate termination.
+Either method of terminating a thread in Java is dependent on the programmer to decide exactly how to respond to the sent interrupt or to a synchronized status variable being set to indicate the need for termination.

 6.60.2 Guidance to language users